dirkjot/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 `CF-Access-Client-Secret: <Client Secret>`

-If the service token is valid, Access generates a JWT scoped to the application.
-All subsequent requests with that JWT will succeed until the expiration of that JWT.
+Send one request with these headers to any URL belonging to your Access application.
+If the service token is valid, Access will return the application's responose and a `CF_Authorization` cookie, containing a JWT scoped to the application.
+All subsequent requests with that JWT cookie will succeed until the expiration of the JWT (default
+TODO).

+Using the JWT cookie instead of the request headers makes programmatic interaction with the application easier and safer:  You can use standard cookie mechanisms, avoid sending the secret headers over the wire, and isolate knowledge of the secret headers to a part of your application.

 ## Renew service tokens